 In Boston, D’Vari had produced and hosted the television show A Taste of Luxury in which she interviewed the late Robert Mondavi and Julia Child, Daniel Boulud, Adam Tihany, Charlie Palmer, Todd English, and similar guests from 1995 to 2003.
 She is now a member of The International Food Wine & Travel Writers Association (IFWTWA), a global network of journalists who cover the wine and lifestyle fields.

-While in Boston, D’Vari taught a diploma level course at the Cambridge School of Culinary Arts, served on the board of the Roger Saunders School of Hotel Management, and taught classes at Harvard and Emerson college while also teaching presentation skills to corporations such as Gillette and speaking on the subject of publicity, the subject of Building Buzz: How To Reach And Impress Your Target Audience one of her five books.
+A So Cal gal (and UCLA grad), D’Vari had previously been an executive at TriStar and MGM studios working with screenwriters to develop stories.
+“People love stories,” D’Vari says.
+“As a wine educator, I use very entertaining and dramatic stories about wine to help them learn.”
+While in Boston, D’Vari taught a diploma level course at the Cambridge School of Culinary Arts, served on the board of the Roger Saunders School of Hotel Management, and taught extension classes at Harvard and Emerson colleges while also teaching presentation skills to corporations such as Gillette on the topic of publicity.

 The Essential Guide to Tasting, Talking, & Choosing Wine Like an Expert